-Applicants interested in the Teacher Credentialing Program must have earned a baccalaureate degree from a regionally accredited institution, or its equivalent, with a minimum GPA of 2.5.
+Applicants interested in the Teacher Credentialing Program, must have earned a baccalaureate degree from a regionally accredited institution, or its equivalent, with a minimum GPA of 2.5, or at the discretion of the College Dean the graduate point average may be considered for admission (if applicable).
+Refer to the graduate admission policy.
 Official transcripts must be provided from all previously attended colleges and universities.
 Applicants must be able to provide proof of completion of U.S. Constitution coursework or passage of approved exam.
 If no proof is available students will be required to complete USU's HIS120.